-In 2001, the Botswana safari company Desert and Delta Safaris embarked upon an ambitious programme to train up local people so that they could manage its camps.
-So far, its citizen management training programme has trained and developed over 20 local managers, at a cost to Desert and Delta of BWP 100,000.00 per student, since the company covers all the costs to ensure there is no financial barrier to entry.
-While its goal was to have all its camps managed by Botswana citizens by 2014, Desert and Delta achieved this by the end of 2013.
+So far, the citizen management training programme has trained and developed over 20 local managers, at a cost to Desert and Delta of BWP 100,000.00* per student, since the company covers all the costs to ensure there is no financial barrier to entry.
+Many of these newly trained managers continue to work at the company, while others have furthered their careers as lodge managers within other organisations in Botswana.
+As a result, while its goal was to have all its camps managed by Botswana citizens by 2014, Desert and Delta achieved this by the end of 2013.

 The programme has been a success with guests too.
 Since the company started operating camps with only local managers it has seen much more engagement between tourists and locals while on safari.
-Furthermore, the managers’ commitment to running the camps as sustainably as possible runs far deeper, since the place they are looking after really is home.
+Since the managers are steeped in their country’s culture, they are much more able and eager to share their love and knowledge of it with guests.
+Furthermore, their commitment to running the camps as sustainably as possible runs far deeper, since the place they are looking after really is home.